What is Machine Learning?

 • Important note is you must understand data set and context to not get tricked by faulty output.
 That possible error is caused by model binding cause to correlation.

-4 Pros and cons of ML
+4 Pros and Cons of ML:

 Machine Learning has numerous advantages, but it also comes with its share of disadvantages.
 Here's an overview: